 - Drain, squeeze out the water and line dry.

-- Hang nappies in the sun to get rid of stains.
+Hang nappies in the sun to get rid of stains (yes it really works).

-- Use a bit of sunlight green bar or boerseep (soap made from animal fat that is amazing) to get rid of "stains".
+Use a bit of boerseep to get rid of "stains".

 Poop does not stain nappies permanently.
 Use fleece liners once baby starts solids.